Design Contract wants to show the 10 awesome hotel lobbies in New York City.

 The New Yorker Palace

 Watch where you walk, but don’t stare too long or you may trip.
 The vertiginous black-and-white-striped floors that greet you in the lobby of this quirky Upper East Side hotel are just one highly visual expression of Parisian visionary Jacques Grange’s personal design philosophy, which melds glamour, artistry and intimacy.
-Originally built in 1927, The Mark underwent a complete facelift in 2009 and the lobby’s whimsical use of color and neo-deco style is a throwback to 1920s Paris.
-The lobby also showcases unique furnishings from other renowned designers, including Ron Arad’s “Ge-off Sphere” pendant lamp, Anne and Vincent Corbiere’s patina iron and walnut cage tables and Mattia Bonetti’s wall-mounted gold orbs in the lounge.
+Originally built in 1927, The Mark underwent a complete facelift in 2009 and the lobby’s whimsical use of colour and neo-deco style is a throwback to 1920s Paris.
+The lobby also showcases unique furnishings from other renowned designers, including Ron Arad’s “Ge-off Sphere” pendant lamp, Anne and Vincent Corbiere’s patina iron and walnut tables and Mattia Bonetti’s wall-mounted gold orbs in the lounge.

 Andaz Wall Street

 Nature is in at Andaz Wall Street.
 Contemporary yet simplistic, the hotel’s Rockwell Group-designed lobby uses natural materials and textures in its oversized communal living room-style space.
-Case in point: the wall constructed entirely of rectangular wood paneling and the freestanding pearlescent steel and stone staircase (made to look like a sculpted branch) that leads right up to the new Dina Rata restaurant.
+Case in point: the wall constructed entirely of rectangular wood panelling and the freestanding pearlescent steel and stone staircase (made to look like a sculpted branch) that leads right up to the new Dina Rata restaurant.
 Comfort is also in.
-Traditional check-in desks are eschewed for plush seating, and the double-height space has a snack station that serves gratis goodies and drinks, which you can sit and savor while enjoying real trees and branches through the large windows that open up to a landscaped park.
+Traditional check-in desks are eschewed for plush seating, and the double-height space has a snack station that serves gratis goodies and drinks, which you can sit and savour while enjoying real trees and branches through the large windows that open up to a landscaped park.

 It’s a playroom.
 It’s a coffeehouse.
 It’s a library.
 Nope, it’s just the citizenM’s unconventional lobby.
-The split-personality space, conceived to feel like a cozy living room, is colorful, eclectic and laid back.
+The split-personality space, conceived to feel like a cosy living room, is colourful, eclectic and laid back.
 In the back corner is the café and bar, which connects to a quiet, breezy outdoor area — a wonderfully calm oasis amid overcrowded Times Square.
 Relax on streamlined Vitra furniture, peruse a photography book courtesy of Mendo bookshop and cop some free WiFi, all while under the watchful eyes of Andy Warhol’s Queen Beatrix (in homage to the fact that citizenM is a Dutch hotel chain).
 But, the queen is slightly overshadowed by Julian Opie’s gigantic floor-to-ceiling walking figures installation, which dominates the elevator bank.

 Waldorf Astoria New York

-Two lobbies equals double the chance to impress.
+Two lobbies equal double the chance to impress.
 The Waldorf Astoria New York has two separate — but equally lavish — spaces to welcome you: the grand Park Avenue entrance and the more central, casual check-in hall, which can be accessed via both Lexington and Park Avenues.
 Restored to its Art Deco glory in 2012, the airy Park Avenue side highlights original limestone and travertine finishes and the eye-catching Louis Rigal “The Wheel of Life” floor mosaic.
 Look up to gaze at the stunning chandelier with a Lalique surround.
-In juxtaposition to the light-filled entrance lobby, the check-in area offers a dimly lit but lofty space with thick carpets, an iconic two-ton, nine-foot-tall clock tower and the famed Peacock Alley restaurant.
+In juxtaposition to the light-filled entrance lobby, the check-in area offers a dimly lit but lofty space with thick carpets, an iconic two-tone, nine-foot-tall clock tower and the famed Peacock Alley restaurant.

 Are you in a lobby or a nightclub?
 It’s kind of hard to tell at the Dream Downtown.
 The glamorous lobby is as much a lively gathering spot as it is a place to check in.
-The soaring space has colorful, vibrant furnishings, animal-print accents, an American flag backdrop made entirely from Mexican beer cans (go figure) and a curved corner bar.
+The soaring space has colourful, vibrant furnishings, animal-print accents, an American flag backdrop made entirely from Mexican beer cans (go figure) and a curved corner bar.
 Sip a tasty cocktail while bobbing your head to the tunes of a live DJ.
-Afterward, ascend to the exclusive rooftop pool to splash around with other beautiful people.
+Afterwards, ascend to the exclusive rooftop pool to splash around with other beautiful people.
 But you won’t even have to leave your perch to catch the upstairs action — the lobby ceiling doubles as the 50-foot pool’s glass bottom.

 The maritime theme isn’t only in the hotel’s name.
 The nautically designed lobby will make you feel like you’ve walked right onto a ship, which is fitting, considering that the building served as the headquarters for the National Maritime Union when it was built in 1968.
-Low ceilings paneled in wood preside over plush navy carpets and a handmade pearlized steel fireplace surrounded by Mexican tile and velvet armchairs.
-Bookshelves are lined with vintage encyclopedias and back issues of National Geographic.
-The arched windows ringed in blue brick give way to the lobby’s adjacent garden and the delightful new restaurant from dynamo team Batali and Bastianich.
+Low ceilings panelled in wood preside over plush navy carpets and a handmade pearlized steel fireplace surrounded by Mexican tile and velvet armchairs.
+Bookshelves are lined with vintage encyclopaedias and back issues of National Geographic.
+The arched windows ringed in blue brick give way to the lobby’s adjacent garden and the delightful new restaurant from Dynamo team Batali and Bastianich.

 The Bowery Hotel

 Great Aunt Mildred’s eccentric parlour meets a swank 1920s speakeasy in the Bowery Hotel’s cushy lobby.
-Owners and designers Eric Goode and Sean MacPherson masterfully disguised the fact that the Bowery Hotel is, in fact, a brand new build — the lobby is filled with antique leather-covered furnishings, vintage paneling, iron chandeliers and velvet everywhere.
+Owners and designers Eric Goode and Sean MacPherson masterfully disguised the fact that the Bowery Hotel is, in fact, a brand new build — the lobby is filled with antique leather-covered furnishings, vintage panelling, iron chandeliers and velvet everywhere.
 Curl up on one of the gargoyle-backed chairs set on a Persian rug in front of a Gothic fireplace with a single-malt scotch from the bar and there’s no way you’re in the present day.

 Conrad New York

 Resembling a massive wing of MoMA, the spacious Conrad New York lobby exhibits spectacular artwork, starting with the remarkable 15-story-high, blue-and-purple Sol LeWitt Loopy Doopy mural.
-But though LeWitt’s largest wall drawing ever is undoubtedly the focal point of the atrium, the two-tiered sculpture Veil, designed by Monica Ponce de Leon — for which 77 tons of aluminum and 16 miles of Vectran cable was required — also serves as architectural eye candy.
+But though LeWitt’s largest wall drawing ever is undoubtedly the focal point of the atrium, the two-tiered sculpture Veil, designed by Monica Ponce de Leon — for which 77 tonnes of aluminium and 16 miles of Vectran cable was required — also serves as architectural eye candy.
 And that’s just a small taste of the hotel’s carefully curated collection.
 Check out Pat Steir’s striking Topsy Turvy painting, which adorns the wall at the top of the grand staircase or Polygon (Menninge), a painting by renowned German artist Imi Knoebel that graces the east entrance.